bwolak/qmk_firmware/keyboards/found_meishi/keymaps/demo/readme.md

-# The default keymap for found-meishi
+A demo keymap for found-meishi, showing what it is and some examples of what it can do.